mhaugrud/msumcspy/_sources/Lists/Listsandforloops2.rst

    - Run the above activecode and notice that even though we calculate the squares of the numbers in the list, **the elements in the list are not changed**.
 This is an example of where we must traverse the list by index.

-   - Edit line 4 to iterate over the indicies of the list (don't change ``num`` but use a range like shown in activecode lir).
+   - Edit line 4 to iterate over the indicies of the list (don't change ``num`` but use a range like shown in the activecode at the top of this page).

    - Edit line 5 to use ``num`` as an index to the ``numbers`` list (do this on both sides of the = sign).